The Stages of Language Acquisition for ELLs

 The Stages of Second Language Acquisition

-However, these guidelines are much looser than those for first language acquisition and can differ greatly based on how immersed the child is in the new language.
+However, these guidelines are much looser than those for first language acquisition and can differ greatly based on a variety of factors.
 Every student is different and depending on these factors, some stages may take longer or shorter than expected.

 For ELLs, the pre-production stage or “silent period” occurs during the first six months of exposure to the language.
 During this stage, students have no spoken English skills.
 They have minimal comprehension and listening skills and often utilize gestures like nodding, pointing, and drawing to explain themselves.
 This stage is somewhat comparable to the pre-talking and babbling stages of first language acquisition.